 A learning-centred classroom creates a platform for meaningful learning and teaching.
-The framework diagram illustra this by placing the learning-centred classroom as the foundation for all of the other dimensions of the framework.
+The framework diagram illustrathis by placing the learning-centred classroom as the foundation for all of the other dimensions of the framework.
 Teach need to create classrooms where the stage is set for learning mathematics for understanding.
 The term "learn centred" has been chosen very deliberately.
-Much has been written and said about learner-centred and teacher-cen classrooms.
+Much has been written and said about learner-centred and teacher-cent classrooms.
 Often it has been suggested that "teacher-centred is bad" and "learner-centred is good".
 Such dichoton are not helpful and they are not accurate.
-There are many reports of so-called learner-centred classrooms where it is not clear what learners were supposed to be learning.
-On the other hand, we read of so-called teacher-centred teach where learners displayed a good grasp of what their teacher had explained using a so-called chalk-and-talk approa
+There are many reports of so-called learner-centred classrooms where it not clear what learners were supposed to be learning.
+On the other hand, we read of so-called teacher-centred teach where learners displayed a good grasp of what their teacher had explained using a so-called chalk-and-talk approa-

-A learning-centred classroom focuses on learning - where the teacher designs learning experiences to help learn learn mathematics, using whatever teaching and learning strategies s/he thinks are most suitable for the specific les that will be taught.
+A learning-centred classroom focuses on learning - where the teacher designs learning experiences to help learn mathematics, using whatever teaching and learning strategies s/he thinks are most suitable for the specific les that will be taught.

 A learning-centred mathematics classroom is characterised by a culture of interaction between teachers and learn in the process of 'doing mathematics'.
 The teacher plays an important role in establishing and nurturing this cult The way in which a teacher conducts a classroom, depends on the way in which s/he views mathematics.
-A teac who sees mathematics as a body of knowledge which s/he has to impart to learners, will mostly tell learners wha do, and how to do it.
-On the other hand, a teacher who sees mathematics as a body of knowledge that learners n actively explore and engage with, will create a learning environment where learners can make sense of mathemat They will have opportunity to express their ideas, to ask questions of the teacher and each other and discuss their w of thinking about the work at hand.
+A teac who sees mathematics as a body of knowledge which s/he has to impart to learners, will mostly tell learners who and how to do it.
+On the other hand, a teacher who sees mathematics as a body of knowledge that learners in actively explore and engage with, will create a learning environment where learners can make sense of mathematics are under the work at hand.